le-bananafish/website-source/content/posts/social-justice.md

     "projects",
     "stories"
     ]
+archive: true
+archiveNote: "This version has been successful in conveying the narrative, tone and intent of the story.
+However, it is written in a rather literal and expository manner that doesn't do the story enough justice.
+It is preserved here in recognition of its merit."
 ---

-<blockquote><strong>Archival Note:</strong> This version has been successful in conveying the narrative, tone and intent of the story.
-However, it is written in a rather literal and expository manner that doesn't do the story enough justice.
-It is preserved here in recognition of its merit.</blockquote>

 First published on Genesis Planetary on 24 Jun 2017.